On the structure of Kac-Moody algebras: Introduction

 \section{Introduction}

-By a theorem of J.-P.~Serre (\cite{Se66}), any finite-dimensional semisimple Lie algebra admits a presentation whose parameters are the entries of some matrix of integers $A$, called a \emph{Cartan matrix}.
-This presentation still makes sense if one allows more general integral matrices $A=(a_{ij})_{i,j\in I}$, called \emph{generalised Cartan matrices} (GCM).
+By a theorem of J.-P.~Serre (\cite{Se66}), any finite-dimensional complex semisimple Lie algebra admits a presentation whose parameters are the entries of some matrix of integers $A$, called a \emph{Cartan matrix}.
+This presentation still makes sense if one allows more general integral matrices $A=(a_{ij})_{i,j\in I}$ ($I$ a finite set), called \emph{generalised Cartan matrices} (GCM).
 The corresponding Lie algebras $\g(A)$ (the \emph{Kac--Moody algebras}) were introduced independently in 1967 by V.~Kac (\cite{Kac67}) and R.~Moody (\cite{Mo67}).
 From a mere generalisation to infinite dimension of the semisimple Lie algebras (which are the Kac--Moody algebras of \emph{finite type}), Kac--Moody algebras soon became central objects of study, with a wide array of applications in a variety of mathematical domains, as well as in theoretical physics (see e.g. \cite{Kac}).
+Over the past years, specific Kac--Moody algebras of \emph{hyperbolic} and \emph{Lorentzian type} have also been intensively investigated in connection to \emph{$M$-theory} (see e.g. \cite{Damour02}, \cite{Damour05}, \cite[\S 19]{FGKP18}, and also \cite{We01}, \cite{GOW02}).
+On the other hand, understanding the structure of Kac--Moody algebras is an essential step towards a better understanding of the corresponding \emph{Kac--Moody groups}; these groups, introduced in the late 1980's, turn out to exhibit a very rich structure, paralleling that of semisimple algebraic groups, and have become over the last decades prominent objects of study in many different areas, including geometric group theory, algebraic geometry and representation theory (see e.g. \cite{Kumar}, \cite[\S 3.1]{Cap16}, \cite{KMGbook}).

 Kac--Moody algebras share many properties with their finite-dimensional sisters; in particular, they possess a \emph{root space decomposition}

 with respect to the adjoint action of a \emph{Cartan subalgebra} $\hh$, with associated set of \emph{roots} $\Delta\subseteq\hh^*$, as well as a \emph{triangular decomposition}